Sholtee/sfc/README.md

 <!--
   Notes:
     0) Node names must be unique (per component)
-    1) If "processor" is omitted the raw node content will be used
+    1) If "lang" is omitted the raw node content will be used
     2) If "dst" is omitted the output of the processor will be treated as void
     3) The output file will be named "dummy.html" (because "dst" is a folder)
     4) Without "dstBase" "dst" should be "<%= project.dirs.dist %>/views/"